eslint/rfcs/designs/2019-config-simplification/README.md

 #### The `RuleLoader` Class

-The purpose of the `RuleLoader` class is aid in loading rules to replace `--rulesdir` functionality and has this form:
+The purpose of the `RuleLoader` class is to aid in loading rules to replace `--rulesdir` functionality and has this form:

 ```js
 class RuleLoader {